 Shunt compensating device

-N-1-1
+N-1-1 Events

-NERC and/or NPCC require that the N-1-1 contingencies be tested.
+NERC and/or NPCC require that the N-1-1 events be tested.
 These are events that have two initiating events that occur close together in time.
-The list of first initiating events tested must include events from all of the following possible categories of events:
+The list of first initiating events tested must include events from all of the following possible categories:

 Loss of a generator